Dishes Your Kids Can Own on Thanksgiving

 How to avoid too-many-cooks chaos.

-The least helpful thing on Thanksgiving is when friends and family (young and old) wander into the kitchen and offer to “help,” only to suck away your time while you show them where the flour lives and how to set the oven timer.
 While we can’t tell you how to keep Grandpa from taste testing the stuffing, we can help you put little ones to use with recipes that require minimal oversight and can be made a few days ahead of time.

 Whether you’re sitting down to a feast for two or crowding around a table of twenty, next week’s marathon of food and family is a great time to invite kids into the kitchen—if you can give them tasks that will be both fun for them and not create more work for you on what’s already the craziest cooking day of the year.